How Does Surrogacy Work and What It Entails?

 Our surrogacy agency thoroughly checks the background of the prospective Gestational Carriers and performs stringent screening.

 - previous pregnancy complications, etc.

 Moreover, it will ensure that they live in a healthy and stable environment.

 3. Medical Screening of the Intended Parent

 The Intended Parents also need to undergo medical testing according to the guidelines of the FDA.
-Blood sample of both parents and a semen sample from the male partner is tested.
+A blood sample of both parents and a semen sample from the male partner is tested.
 In addition, a hormone evaluation of the female partner might be necessary.

-In case the parents already has a frozen embryo ready, the extensive testing won’t be needed.
+In case the parents already have a frozen embryo ready, extensive testing won’t be needed.

 After a match is found between a Surrogate Mother and the Intended Parents, fertility experts will re-evaluate the Surrogate to ensure she’s ready psychologically and medically to carry a pregnancy to full term.